-- 3. There will be another TE (TE02) for students, eligible for the assessment, that miss the evaluation with proper justification, or students that did not obtain the minimum required in the component; in the later case, the grade is limited to 50%. - 4.
-If the final classification is greater than 17, the student may be submitted to an oral examination and the final grade is the average of both grades. - 5.
-Students which achieve at least 90% in the in-class and weekly programming assignments (LE + RE), by the middle of the course, may opt to retain the grade and do a small project to achieve the maximum grade (100%).
+- 4. There will be another TE (TE02) for students, eligible for the assessment, that miss the evaluation with proper justification, or students that did not obtain the minimum required in the component; in the later case, the grade is limited to 50%. - 5.
+If the final classification is greater than 17, the student may be submitted to an oral examination and the final grade is the average of both grades. - 6.
+Students which achieve at least 90% in the in-class, weekly programming, and practical in computer assignments (LE + RE + PE), by the middle of the course, may opt to retain the grades LE & RE and do a small project to achieve the maximum grade (100%) on these two components.